-- Coarse or kosher salt and freshly ground pepper to taste
+- Coarse or kosher salt and freshly ground pepper (to taste)

-1. Preheat the oven to 400°F.
+- Preheat the oven to 400 F.

-2. Place the sweet potatoes on a rimmed baking sheet.
-Drizzle over the olive oil, then sprinkle with the chili powder, cumin, salt and pepper.
+- Place the sweet potatoes on a rimmed baking sheet.
+Drizzle over the olive oil, then sprinkle with the chili powder, cumin, salt, and pepper.
 Toss and then spread them out, making sure the fries all have space between them.

 What the Kids Can DoMeasure the spices and toss the fries with the seasonings!

 Cooking TipDo not worry about perfect sticks.
 You are not entering a French fry making contest.
 The easiest way to get nice long fries, however, is to peel the potatoes, cut them lengthwise into ¼-inch slabs, then stack up a few of those at a time and cut them into ¼-inch thick sticks.